Thursday, January 31, 2013

 repurposed the tropes of romantic storytelling to describe a vividly coded

-narrative of desire, anti-convention and social critiqu
+narrative of desire, anti-convention and social critique.

 fort gondo compound for the arts